ige-calcul/public-docs/clusters/Ige/ige-calcul1.md

 sstat -j JOBID
 ```

-It is possible to get informations and statistics  about you job after they are finished using the **sacct/sreport** command (sacct -h for more help)
+It is possible to get informations and statistics  about you job after they are finished using the **sacct/sreport** command (**sacct -e** for more help)

 ```
-chekkim@ige-calcul1:~$ sacct  -j 51  --format="Account,JobID,JobName,NodeList,CPUTime,MaxRSS,State%20"
+chekkim@ige-calcul1:~$ sacct  -j 51  --format="Account,JobID,JobName,NodeList,CPUTime,elapsed,MaxRSS,State%20"
    Account        JobID    JobName        NodeList    CPUTime     MaxRSS                State
 ---------- ------------ ---------- --------------- ---------- ---------- --------------------
    cryodyn 51             helloMPI     ige-calcul1   00:00:20                       COMPLETED